mariuslundgard/transclusion/README.md

 ## Introduction

-Structure is a concept for a HTML5 preprocessor (currently implemented in alpha-stage for both PHP and Javascript).
+Transclusion is a concept for a HTML5 preprocessor (currently implemented in alpha-stage for both PHP and Javascript).
 It’s an alternative to – and more importantly an extension of – plain vanilla HTML5.

-For instance, Structure generates valid HTML5 out of minimal markup:
+For instance, Transclusion generates valid HTML5 out of minimal markup:

 ```
 <title>Welcome to my page</title>